Kunsthaus Tacheles: End of Tacheles

 By 2010, a division inside the Tacheles cooperative developed.
 "Upstairs" lived the artists from the coterie around organizer Martin Reiter, chairman of Tacheles e.V., the association that was formed in 1994 but went bankrupt in 2010.
 "Downstairs" around 20 businesses including High End Kino 54 and Café Zapata, together with the Johannishof artists who were not represented by the e.V., formed Gruppe Tacheles.

 On April 4, 2011, the owner HSH Nordbank scheduled an eviction, but it was not carried out.
 Instead, on the next day, the "downstairs group" left the building peacefully in return for a payment of EUR 1 million from an anonymous source.
 Eighty "upstairs" artists vowed to stay and continue to use their ateliers and metal workshops.
 One week later, the building's owner ordered an almost 3m tall wall to be built, separating Oranienburger Straße from the building's courtyard.

 On September 4, 2012, the remaining 40-60 artists left peacefully, after pressure from HSH Nordbank.
 Tacheles Metallwerkstatt, the sculpture park, was open until March 2013, when the financial group Nordbank decided to make money out of it.

 Several artists and programmers created a Tacheles 3D online art gallery, to open up new rooms for the Tacheles artists, and to continue the spirit of Tacheles online.

 The association Artprotacheles aims at expanding the idea of Tacheles through Mobile Atelier Projects and has already realised the first one in Berlin Friedrichshain.
 A few of the Tacheles artists have moved to a property in Marzahn.

 Sale in 2014 and new development

 The property was sold to a New York firm in September 2014.
 Lead architects for the project development after 2015 were Herzog de Meuron.
 Construction began in September 2019 for a mixed-use scheme that follows the trend of the 1990s to fill in vacant land in Berlin with perimeter block buildings, utilizing courtyards and mimicking the traditional urban structure of the city.

-Since September 2023, the building home to the photography museum Fotografiska Berlin.
+Since September 2023, the building is home to the photography museum Fotografiska Berlin.